atgarg11/cProject/README.md

 # SkyLine : lC 218: Sorting / Multisets / PQs

 # Comparator Operator
-// Boolean response is in response to b2 being compared to b1
-// True means b2 will come after b1 and vice versa
+  Boolean response is in response to b2 being compared to b1 True means b2 will come after b1 and vice versa

-## This is the default behavior of internal sort opeation
 bool pcomp(vector<int>& b1, vector<int>&b2) {
                if ( b2[0] > b1[0]) {
                    return true; // if b2[0] is bigger, it will come after b1